replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [Kubernetes](https://kurl.sh/docs/add-ons/kubernetes) version(s) 1.31.2 1.30.6 1.29.10 1.28.15 1.27.16.

 ### Bug Fixes {#bug-fixes-v2024-10-24-0}
-* Fixes an issue that can cause the Velero add-on to fail to install on Ubuntu 22.04.
+* Fixes an issue that could cause the Velero add-on to fail to install on Ubuntu 22.04.

 ## v2024.09.26-0